 Arielle Emmett

 Arielle Emmett, Ph.D., is a writer, visual journalist and traveling scholar specializing in East Asia, science writing, and human interest.
-She is a recipient of the Fulbright Scholar grant to study and teach in Kenya (2018-2019) and a 2015 Fulbright Specialist grant to teach visual media, journalism history and online journalism curriculum for the Universitas Padjadjaran, West Java, Indonesia.
-She has been a contributing editor to Smithsonian Air & Space magazine covering the Chinese presence presence in aerospace, women in flight, and “green” aviation technologies.
+She is a recipient of the Fulbright Scholar grant to study the Chinese impact on infrastructure, labor and human rights in Kenya (2018-2019), where she taught research and legal writing at Strathmore Law School, Nairobi.
+Emmett was granted a 2015 Fulbright Specialist fellowship, teaching visual media, journalism history and online journalism curriculum at Universitas Padjadjaran, West Java, Indonesia.
+She has been a contributing editor to Smithsonian Air & Space magazine covering the James Webb telescope, Chinese presence in aviation and aerospace, women in flight, and “green” aviation technologies.

 In 2013 Emmett taught online graduate journalism as a Visiting Assistant Professor at the Journalism & Media Studies Centre, University of Hong Kong.
 After graduating with her Ph.D. at the University of Maryland Philip Merrill College of Journalism, she joined the faculty at Univ. of Colorado Denver in Beijing, teaching culture and communication at International College Beijing.